Scroll to top

 UCSF, Neuroscience Graduate Student

 Jenn was born and raised in Pasadena, a suburb of Los Angeles, CA. She attended the University of Southern California for her undergraduate studies, where she received her B.A. in Neuroscience.
 Before relocating to the Bay Area as a Neuroscience PhD student, she worked as an undergraduate researcher and lab technician with Dr. Karen Chang at USC.
-When not thinking about clustered protocadherins, Jenn enjoys bouldering, swimming, photography/videography, and textile art.
+When not thinking about clustered Protocadherins, Jenn keeps herself busy with random artistic pursuits and baking.

 Alex Buckley